Once the sample-related data from different biobanks are comparable and searchable, researchers can assess the samples suitability for their projects.

 Thanks to our large network of biobanks, we are in the unique situation of understanding the various needs of biobanks of all sizes and scopes in Switzerland .

-SBP aims to build a new BIMS that would address regular shortcomings for the use of Swiss biobanks.
-Our goal is to establish a dynamic study design tool that enables a precise and meaningful representation of any given study protocol in the BIMS data flow.
+A new product, SBP SMPL, is currently under development with the aim to build a BIMS that would address the usual gaps for the use of Swiss biobanks.
+The goal is to establish a dynamic study design tool that enables a precise and meaningful representation of any given study protocol in the BIMS data flow.